-State Plant & Animal Diversity 2327 (rank 44)
+State Plan t & Animal Diversity 2327 (rank 44)

 Risk Level 2.8% (rank 43)

 Endemism 5 (rank 33)

 Extinctions Total extinct (2) / Presumed Extinct (1) / Possibly Extinct (1) / (rank 44)

 Vasular Plant Diversity 1631 (rank 40)

 Vasular Plant Risk 2.1% (43)

 Mammal Diversity 64 (42)

 Mammal Risk 1.6% (45)

 Bird Diversity 283 (rank 38)

 Bird Risk 1.4% (rank 38)

 Reptile diversity 19 (rank 46)

 Reptile risk 10.5% (rank 14)

 Amphibian Diversity 21 (rank 34)

 Amphibian Risk 0.0 (rank 32)

 Freshwater Fish Diversity 50 (rank 41)

 Freshwater Fish Risk 6.0% (rank 40)

 Source: Bruce A. Stein.
 2002.
 States of the Union: Ranking America's Biodiversity.
-Arlington, Virginia: NatureServe. more productive and stable, better able to soak up carbon dioxide emissions, and that the value of biodiversity grew over time.
-The loss of biodiversity has the potential to negatively impact ecosystem functioning as a whole.
+Arlington, Virginia: NatureServe. impact ecosystem functioning as a whole.
 32 Biodiversity in New Hampshire is relatively stable, according to data from NatureServe (2002), compared to other states in the country.
 While there may be less risk to biodiversity here, there is still risk.
-NH is the fastest growing state in the Northeast, with an increase of more than 17% from 1994 to 2004.33 The greatest threat to biodiversity in New Hampshire is the conversion of wildlife into development also destruction.34 habitat Habitat called degradation and habitat fragmentation are also part of development and increase risk to the long-term survival of species.
+NH is the fastest growing state in the Northeast, with an increase of more than 17% from 1994 to 2004.33 The greatest threat to biodiversity in New Hampshire is the conversion of wildlife into development also called habitat destruction.34 Habitat degradation and habitat fragmentation are also part of development and increase risk to the long-term survival of species.
 Therefore, limiting future threats from of the impacts of climate change and non-native invasive species will be critical.

-In the Upper Valley Lake Sunapee (UVLS) region this can be partially addressed by municipalities through the Master Planning process, and regulatory such as subdivision means regulations and zoning ordinances.
-An important step to protecting biodiversity and other natural resources in our communities is, of course, to first learn what exists.
+In the Upper Valley Lake Sunapee (UVLS) region this can be partially addressed by municipalities through the Master Planning process, and such subdivision regulatory means as and zoning ordinances. regulations important step to protecting biodiversity and other natural resources in our communities is, of course, to first learn what exists.
 This can be effectively accomplished by conducting a townwide natural resource inventory (NRI).
 Many of the towns in the UVLS Region have already addressed the importance of protecting biodiversity within their communities through some of these measures.